Before getting started

 Essential information and tips

-- Obtain your VISAs well in advance, especially if you want to take Trans Mongolian.
-Since you have to apply for a VISA at the time, it takes almost a month to get all of them.
-I suggest you to start with the Russian VISA as it will be the most difficult to obtain.
+- Obtain your Visas well in advance, especially if you want to take the Trans-Mongolian route.
+Since you have to apply for one Visa at a time, it takes at least a month to get all of them.

-- The timetables of the Russian trains are all in the time zone of Moscow as well as the departure time printed on the tickets.
-So be very careful with that, because the Transsiberian crosses eight time zones.
-In most stations they have both the Moscow and local time.
-Mongolia also has different time zones, but the Trans Mongolian line doesn’t cross any of them so the time is ruled by Ulan Bator time zone.
-In China you don’t have to worry because there is only a time zone.
+- The timetables of the Russian trains are all set to Moscow’s time zone and it’s the same with the departure time printed on the tickets.
+So, be very careful with that, because the Trans-Siberian crosses eight time zones.
+In most stations, they have both Moscow time and local time.
+Mongolia also has different time zones, but the Trans-Mongolian line doesn’t cross any of them, so the time is ruled by Ulan Bator’s time zone.
+In China, you don’t have to worry because there is only one time zone.

 - The railcars of the Russian, Mongolian and Chinese trains have a hot water dispenser.
-This will be essential to cook the soups and instant noodles that are probably going to represent your main source of calories during the Transsiberian.
+This will be essential for cooking the soups and instant noodles that are probably going to represent your main source of calories on the Trans-Siberian train.

-- The Russian railcars have a table with the scheduling of all the stops during the journey and the duration of each of them.
-Usually there are two long stops (20 minutes or more) per day.
+- Russian railcars have a table with the schedule of all the stops during the journey and the duration of each of them.
+Usually, there are two long stops (20 minutes or more) per day.
 You can exploit them to get off the train and buy groceries and some fresh food (usually there will be a lot of sellers waiting on the platforms, as you can see on the photo below).
-This is also a good time to meet other foreigners on the train (I assure you will recognize them quickly) and exchange impressions.
+This is also a good time to meet other foreigners on the train (I guarantee that you will recognize them quickly) and exchange impressions.

 Some Siberian food to continue the trip ; )

-- Each Russian railcar has a responsible called provodnitsa (Проводница).
+- Each Russian railcar has a person in charge called a provodnitsa (Проводница).
 They are usually women that don’t speak English and take care of everything concerning the railcar.
 Be nice to them and you’ll get everything you need.

-- Along the route Ulan Bator-Beijing there are only 2-3 trains per week (depending on the season).
-However you always have the possibility to take a train till the border, cross it “walking” and then take another train on the other side.
+- Along the Ulan Bator-Beijing route, there are only 2-3 trains per week (depending on the season).
+However, you always have the option of taking a train to the border, crossing it “walking” and then taking another train on the other side.

-Say goodbye to the Mongolian soldiers before you get into China ; )
+Say goodbye to the Mongolian soldiers before arriving in China ; )

-By now you should know everything you need to start this great journey.
-Don’t be shy to ask an advice or share your experience on the comments below : )
+By now, you should know everything you need to start this great journey.
+Don’t be shy about asking for advice or sharing your experience in the comments below : )